 In Bolton v Mahadeva (1972), the contractor was required to install a central heating system.
 The heating system didn’t work.
 Contractor couldn’t claim payment: he didn’t fulfil the primary obligation to heat the house.

-- In contracts for services, the obligation to perform may not be so strict.
+- In contracts for services by a contractor, the obligation to perform may not be so strict.
 The obligation is usually not to achieve a specific result, but just to exercise reasonable care and skill when performing the contractual services.
 But is depends on the precise terms of the contract - what the contractor is promised to do.

 - Circumstances of the contract may allow payment for part performance of a contract on a quantum meruit basis.
 A reasonable price is required to be paid for work performed at the request of the other party.

-This enables the performing party to get paid fair and reasonable remuneration for their work.
+This enables the performing party - the contractor or supplier - to get paid fair and reasonable remuneration for their work.